jfrog/saas-log-streamer-resources/splunk/README.md

 Perform the following steps to set up log streaming with Splunk.

 1. If you have any firewall restrictions, whitelist your Artifactory region from this list.
+See the [official documentation](https://jfrog.com/help/r/what-are-artifactory-cloud-nated-ips/what-are-artifactory-cloud-nated-ips) for the reference.

 2. Whitelist the following IPs for the management region: